Background pattern

 If you have forgotten to administer your dose of Fulphila, contact your doctor to decide when you should inject the next dose.

-• swelling that may be associated with urinating less frequently, difficulty breathing, swelling, and a feeling of fullness in the abdomen, and a general feeling of fatigue.
+• swelling that may be associated with decreased urine output, difficulty breathing, swelling, and a feeling of fullness in the abdomen, and a general feeling of tiredness.
 These symptoms usually develop very quickly.

-These may be symptoms of a rare disease (which can affect up to 1 in 100 people) called "capillary leak syndrome" and may cause blood to leak from small blood vessels into other parts of your body and require urgent medical attention.
+These may be symptoms of a condition called "capillary leak syndrome" that can cause blood to leak from small blood vessels into other parts of your body and requires urgent medical attention.

 Very common side effects(may affect more than 1 in 10 people)